Troubleshooting page count and color detection issues

 “Help!
 PaperCut is reporting an incorrect number of color or grayscale pages for a print job.
 How should we go about troubleshooting this?”

 Try the following problem resolution actions in this order, testing after each step to see if it has resolved the issue:

-The “Job Log” tab in the admin interface displays a table of all the print jobs, printer language is displayed under the “Attributes” column.
-When printing from a language we don’t support, it would display the language as “Unknown” and the page count would listed as 0.
-We have added support for those proprietary languages based on customer requests.
+To see whether your print job is spooling as PCL, PostScript, or something else look in the “Job Log” tab in the admin interface of PaperCut.
+This page displays the entire print history of the server, and the printer language of each job is displayed under the “Attributes” column.
+When printing from a language we don’t support, it would display the language as “Unknown” and the page count may be listed as 0.
+In the past, we have added support for those proprietary languages based on customer requests.

-- A link to the printer driver in use
+- A download link for the exact to the printer driver in question.

 - If the problem occurs with the current driver and is related to a specific application, a spool file captured when printing a file that demonstrates the issue may be helpful.

 - We may also ask you to enable debug mode in the PaperCut Print Provider on your Print server, and gather logs for us.

 Keywords: unrecognized language, unrecognized printer language, unrecognised language, unrecognised printer language, detection, supported hardware, driver, counting, paper size, paper area, copies, copy count, duplex, page size, color, colour, grayscale, greyscale, colour detection, Zero page count, 0 page count